 Are these new bricks made to look old?

 No. All of our brick and stone is genuine, antique, reclaimed building material from cities around the country.
-Most bricks have the name of the original manufacturer stamped on them, like the Purington Pavers made by Purington Brick Co. in Galesburg, IL.
+Most brick pavers have the name of the original manufacturer stamped on them, like the Purington Pavers made by Purington Brick Co. in Galesburg, IL.
 Purington is now out of business and their bricks are no longer available as new products.

 Do you have a local distributor?